Last Updated on

 Also using the VSI Rifle Mode will enable you to choose your ammunition ballistics to ensure optimal accuracy.

 This Bushnell device is actually available in two different designs: black or RealTree AP Camouflage.
 This is a nice option since most rangefinders only come in the standard manufacturing color which is typically black.
-A bonus is that it doesn’t cost more for the RealTree design.
+You will pay a bit extra for the camouflage option though.

 This rangefinder does have more features and more electronic capabilities than the basic units Bushnell pumps out.
 This being said, it can be a little difficult to navigate between all the different modes and technologies that are built in to actually make it easier to use.
 It’s suggested you keep your instruction manual to refer back to if you want to make the most use of all the features.